Chi Coltrane

-Chi Coltrane (born November 6, 1948) is an American rock/gospel singer, songwriter and pianist.
+Chi Coltrane (born November 6, 1948) is an American rock/gospel singer, songwriter, and pianist.

 She first came to notice in 1972 with the single "Thunder and Lightning".
 Her 1973 song "Go Like Elijah" was a number one-hit in The Netherlands.

 Career

 Chi Coltrane began as a performer in Chicago.
-She made her overseas debut when she starred as guest star of the US at the International Rock Festival for 50,000 people in Rio de Janeiro.
-She returned to the U.S. where Clive Davis signed her to CBS/Sony.
-Her first hit was in the U.S.: "Thunder and Lightning"; hitting #1 in NYC and various cities across the United States; and reaching #17 nationwide.
+She made her overseas debut when she represented the U.S. at the International Rock Festival for 50,000 people in Rio de Janeiro.
+She returned to the U.S. where Clive Davis signed her to Columbia Records.
+Her only hit in the U.S. was "Thunder and Lightning", which reached #17 nationwide.
 Coltrane had two top 40 hits in Germany, hitting #1 in the Netherlands and holding that position for a month with the original "Go Like Elijah."

-Coltrane made many guest appearances on American Network TV specials, including NBC's The Tonight Show.
+Coltrane made many guest appearances on American Network TV programs, including NBC's The Tonight Show and Episode 76 of NBC's Midnight Special on July 12, 1974.